mbaas2/CompCheck/README.md

   test file `hoo.dyalog` for compatibility with Classic interpreter and versions ≥14.1

 A result of `1` indicates success, 0 indicates lack of compatibility.
-Session-output will explain highlight incompatibilities and provide a summary with offending symbols that were found.
+Session-output will explain incompatibilities and provide a summary with offending symbols that were found.

 ## Contributing